susyjam/MicrosoftAzureML/#50daysofudacity/README.md

   2. I still don't know what to do for the challenge #visual_challenge_gallery, I'm still thinking about it

 I would like to cheer on @erin song @Fernando T @Juan Carlos @Harkirat Singh @Nydia Medina @Aravind G @Amardeep Singh @Rodrigo Piña Lépiz @Geetha @Sabyh @Anderson Furtado @Samuela Anastasi @LauraT @Pree @Asheem Chhetri @Robert Taylor @Cesar S. @Mariia

+![Advance D29][D29]

+## D30 Wednesday, August 12, 2020
+  1. Today I organized my notes to see in which lesson I need to study more.
+I will start to review the lessons.
+  2. Today I started reviewing Lesson 2: Journey to the modern Hybrid Cloud (Nutanix)
+  3. Today I was looking for information about artificial intelligence in video games, it is a really fascinating world.
+(If you have any page or book about it, I would appreciate it if you share it with me)
+  4. Today I would like to follow my fiend Edgardo's initiative, sharing music that I like with all of you, I hope you like spending about 5 minutes listening to some cheesy songs and in Spanish, I will try to vary. https://www.youtube.com/watch?v=mloIJgaia44

+I would like to cheer on @erin song @Fernando T @Juan Carlos @Harkirat Singh @Nydia Medina @Aravind G @Amardeep Singh @Rodrigo Piña Lépiz @Geetha @Sabyh @Anderson Furtado  @Samuela Anastasi @LauraT @Pree @Asheem Chhetri @Robert Taylor @Cesar S. @Mariia @Andres Dorado @Juan David R. @Mokit Hossain